open/close all folders

 - In Rizzoli & Isles, Detective Barry Frost is well versed in computer technology, action figures, and MMORPGs.

-- One Hundred Things To Do Before High School has Fenwick, who is said to be the smartest student in his grade.
+- 100 Things to Do Before High School has Fenwick, who is said to be the smartest student in his grade.

-- Captain Ray Holt from Brooklyn Nine-Nine, who finds things like obscure historical references to be absolutely hysterical.
+- Captain Raymond Holt who finds things like obscure historical references to be absolutely hysterical.

 - Ice-T played a frighteningly convincing criminal version of this trope on New York Undercover.
 His intelligence made him one of the most difficult villains to stop on the show, taking multiple episodes before he is defeated.